 - ACH 18 Support diverse arts programs, artistic exhibitions and expressions, cultural festivals, and other activities that celebrate and contribute to both Indigenous and Courtenay's cultural identity in public and private realms. - ACH 19 Ensure investments in, and creation of, cultural resources and activities, and cultural and artistic expression in the public realm.
-Include the diverse identities, aspirations, expressions and contributions within the community. - ACH 20 Do not permit oppressive symbols in the public realm such as plaques, signs, monuments, and place names that pay tribute to historic figures or acts that served to uphold systems of colonialism, racism, and sexism. - ACH 21 Conduct an audit to identify oppressive symbols and initiate a community engagement process. - ACH 22 Explore opportunities for place, parks, building or street renaming, or dual place naming where appropriate, to reflect K'ómoks First Nation traditional naming conventions.
+Include the diverse identities, aspirations, expressions and contributions within the community. - ACH 20 Do not permit oppressive symbols in the public realm such as plaques, signs, monuments, and place names that pay tribute to historic figures or acts that served to uphold systems of colonialism, racism, and sexism. - ACH 21 Conduct an audit to identify oppressive symbols and initiate a community engagement process. - ACH 22 Explore opportunities for place, parks, building or street renaming to reflect K'ómoks First Nation traditional naming conventions.

-Objective 6 Community access and participation in arts and culture is strong and widespread
+ACH6.
+Community access and participation in arts and culture is strong and widespread

-- ACH 23 Examine opportunities for art installations in public spaces as a routine part of public realm and parks, trails and greenway upgrades, open space design, and infrastructure projects. - ACH 24 Explore opportunities within public buildings such as community centres and schools to display local arts, culture, and heritage. 🗮 蒙 - ACH 25 Seek new partnership models that support providing more arts and cultural opportunities throughout the city. #
+- ACH 23 Examine opportunities for art installations in public spaces as a routine part of public realm and parks, trails and greenway upgrades, open space design, and infrastructure projects. - Explore opportunities within public buildings such as community centres and schools to display local arts, culture, and heritage. - Seek new partnership models that support providing more arts and cultural opportunities throughout the city. #1

-FOOD SYSTEMS
+FOOD SYSTEMS OBJECTIVES

-- All residents have access to affordable, healthy, culturally appropriate, and local food outlets within walking distance, including food access services and programs when needed - 2.
-All residents have access to food growing opportunities within walking distance - 3.
-Lands supporting traditional foods are protected and traditional practices are celebrated - 4.
-Agricultural lands are protected and are compatible with urban uses - 5.
-Food processing, warehousing, and distribution activities are permitted in urban areas of Courtenay - 6.
+FS1.
+All residents have access to affordable, healthy, and local food outlets FS2.
+Residents have access to food growing opportunities FS3.
+Lands supporting traditional foods are protected and traditional practices are celebrated Agricultural lands are protected and are compatible with FS4. urban uses FS5.
+Food processing, warehousing, and distribution activities are permitted in urban areas of Courtenay FS6.
 Food security actions are regionally coordinated